caltechlibrary/andor/docs/User-Scheme.md

     ["jane.doe@example.edu"]
     # Diplsay Name
     display_name = "Jane Doe"
-    # Default queue where objects can be created
-    create_queue = "writer"
     # The queues/workflows this user can see.
     member_of = [ "publisher", "editor", "writer" ]
 ```